Ilie-Andrei/python_price/README.md

 **How to run application**
 All you need to do is have Visual Studio Code (or any other IDE of your choice) and Python installed.
-In the source code, you will need to replace the file path provided by me at file_path with the path to your CSV file.
+In the source code, you will need to replace the file path provided by me at "file_path" with the path to your CSV file that can be obtained by right-clicking and selecting "Copy as path".